Ski, Snowboard & Make the Most of Snowy Winters in the Lake George Area

 To visit Gore Mountain, travel from Lake George north on Route 9 for about 9 miles through Warrensburg until you reach the intersection with Route 28 (on your left), which will take you to North Creek.

-Dynamite Hill Recreation Center (Chestertown, NY)
+Dynamite Hill Recreation Area (Chestertown, NY)

-The entrance to the site is on Route 8, just a few miles west of Exit 25 off I-87.
+Dynamite Hill Recreation Area is 22 minutes from Lake George, and the entrance to the site is on Route 8, just a few miles west of Exit 25 off I-87.

 Bromley Mountain Ski Resort (Peru, VT)

-Killington Ski Resort (Killington, VT)
+Killington Resort (Killington, VT)

-Killington Ski Resort is reached by taking Route 149 from Lake George to Route 4, which you will follow into Rutland and then Killington.
+Killington Resort is reached by taking Route 149 from Lake George to Route 4, which you will follow into Rutland and then Killington.